 Only those additional structures which are in conformance to the requirements of this Ordinance shall be erected in connection with such non-conforming use of land.

 Section 11.04.
-NON-COMFORING USES OF STRUCTURES.
+NON-COMFORING USES OF STRUCTURES

 If lawful use involving individual structures or of structure and premises exists at the effective date of adoption of this Ordinance, that would not be allowed in the district under the terms of this Ordinance, the lawful use may be continued so long as it remains otherwise lawful, subject to the following provisions:

 No existing structure devoted to a use not permitted by this Ordinance in the district in which it is located shall be enlarged, extended, constructed, reconstructed, moved, or structurally altered except in changing the use of the structure to a use permitted in the district in which it is located.